-The facility is a wood-and-stone work of art built by the Works Progress Administration and the Civilian Conservation Corps in the 1930’s to rehabilitate lands that were ravaged by logging.
-The Mendocino Woodlands Recreation Demonstration Area was built to introduce the public to the wonders of nature through recreation and conservation, and is one of forty-six campgrounds (including Camp David) created to retire submarginal agricultural and other lands, and develop them for recreational use.
+The Mendocino Woodlands is a wood-and-stone work of art built by the Works Progress Administration and the Civilian Conservation Corps in the 1930’s.
+As a Recreation Demonstration Area (Camp David is an East Coast example), the park was built to introduce the public to the wonders of nature through recreation and conservation, and is one of campgrounds created to retire submarginal agricultural and other lands, and develop them for recreational use.

-A seminal figure in the creation of the National and California State Park systems who helped develop the Park Rustic style and shape the philosophy behind the practice of landscape architecture in America’s natural parks and wilderness, Daniel R. Hull oversaw the master-plan of the one-hundred and thirty-one structures at the Woodlands.
-Hull worked for the National Park Service for nearly forty years, and also oversaw the master-planning for Yosemite, Sequoia, Grand Canyon and Mesa Verde.
+A seminal figure in the creation of the National and California State Park systems, Daniel R. Hull helped develop the Park Rustic style and shape the philosophy behind the practice of landscape architecture in America’s natural parks and wildernes.
+Hull worked for the National Park Service for nearly 40 years, and oversaw the master-planning for the Mendocino Woodlands, Yosemite, Sequoia, Grand Canyon and Mesa Verde.
 It fell to Hull to oversee the design and placement of the Woodlands’ myriad cabins and lodges in a way that honored the natural landscape that surrounded them.

 Planning for the park began in 1934, when the Federal Emergency Relief Administration committed funds to acquire submarginal agricultural lands for various new purposes.
 The Mendocino site was immediately identified as an ideal location for a new RDA because of its inherent beauty and reasonable proximity to major metropolitan areas.
 The park was constructed on the site of the abandoned logging town of Boyles (founded in 1912, and razed in May 1936).